 Occasionally, despite your best efforts, your foster animal may escape from your home.
-If this should occur, please contact the foster team immediately with the following information:

-- o The Animal's A# (A12345)
+If this following information: The Animal's A# (A12345).

-- o Last known location
+- Last known location

-- o Date of escape
+- Date of escape

-- o What happened
+- What happened

-We require that you put up fliers around your neighborhood and place ads on PawBoost, Facebook pages, Nextdoor, and Craigslist.
+We suggest that you put up fliers around your neighborhood and place ads on Petco Love Lost, Paw Boost, Facebook pages, Nextdoor, and Craigslist.
 Should the animal be picked up by Animal Care Services, San Antonio Pets Alive! will be notified and we will contact you immediately.